SAC-D

-SAC-D (Satélite de Aplicaciones Científicas-D, meaning Satellite for Scientific Applications-D), also known as Aquarius after its primary instrument, is an Argentine Earth science satellite built by INVAP and operated by CONAE.
-SAC-D was launched from Vandenberg Air Force Base on 10 June 2011, with a planned mission life of five years.
+SAC-D (Satélite de Aplicaciones Científicas-D, meaning Satellite for Scientific Applications-D), also known as Aquarius after its primary instrument, was an Argentine Earth science satellite built by INVAP and operated by CONAE.
+SAC-D was launched from Vandenberg Air Force Base in the U.S. on 10 June 2011, with a planned mission life of five years.
 Due to a power system failure, the mission was ended on 8 June 2015.

 Description

 SAC-D was an international collaboration between the space agencies of Argentina and the United States, CONAE and NASA, with participation from Brazil (INPE), Canada (CSA), France (CNES) and Italy (ASI).
 It carried five Earth observation instruments (NASA, CONAE, CSA, ASI), two space science instruments (CNES), a data collection instrument (CONAE), and a technology demonstration system (CONAE).

 The spacecraft's main instrument, Aquarius, was built by NASA's Jet Propulsion Laboratory and Goddard Space Flight Center.
 It collected data from 25 August 2011 to 7 June 2015, exceeding its intended three year primary mission.
 Aquarius' mission was to demonstrate that accurate measurements of salinity could be made from space, and was the first spaceborne instrument to use both passive radiometers and active radar in the L band.
 By measuring ocean salinity, scientists are better able to understand the Earth's water cycle and ocean circulation.
 Project scientists later derived a method of pulling soil moisture data from Aquarius' radiometer.